bytevictor/FAAAAH-meme-sound-multiplatform/windows-powershell/README.md

-# FAAAAH-Listener 🪟 Windows PowerShell
+# byteFAAAH 🪟 Windows PowerShell

 This folder contains the native Windows implementation for **PowerShell** and **Windows Terminal**.